Nadine Dorries attacks ‘lefty luvvie lynch mob’ over Channel 4 sale

 Culture secretary suggests streak of fascism has ‘always existed in and around Channel 4’

-Cabinet minister Nadine Dorries has lashed out at critics of the decision to privatise Channel 4 – saying the “lefty luvvie lynch mob” were obsessed with a personal vendetta against her.
+Cabinet minister Nadine Dorries has lashed out at critics of the decision to privatise Channel 4 – saying the “lefty luvvie lynch mob” are obsessed with a personal vendetta against her.

 The culture secretary said former Tory PM Margaret Thatcher – who set up Channel 4 in the early 1980s – wanted it to be “free from the constraints of the state” by the end of the decade.

-Ms Dorries also appeared to suggest that a “streak” of fascism had “always existed in and around Channel 4” in a piece for the Mail on Sunday.
+Ms Dorries also appeared to suggest that a “streak” of fascism had “always existed in and around Channel 4” in a piece for The Mail on Sunday.

 She referenced remarks made by left-wing Labour MP Claudia Webbe, who has said the privatisation was “the seedbed of fascism”.